ETH-BuildingPhysics/ETH-OFTools-2.3.X/README.md

 ## Updates:

-* Added FilteredNoiseInflowGgeneratorSelective to the "BC/" directory.
+* Added FilteredNoiseInflowGeneratorSelective to the "BC/" directory.
 * This version of the inflow generator uses the concept of selective filtering (more information in the master thesis of Lukas Lebovitz, 2017),
 * has a properly parallelized random field generation
 * and some bug fixes.